 Like other wireless connections, 5G does operate on the radio spectrum, but in a very different way from past wireless internet options.
 It can run on the low-band, mid-band, or high-band spectrum, and different carriers are already busy experimenting with different bands using their own technology.

 As of now, most of the current interest is high-band spectrum 5G using millimeter wave (mmWave) technology.
 The result is a combination of beamforming and direct wireless connections with mobile devices.
-If you’ve read anything about MU-MIMO, it is helpful to think of 5G as a massively up-scaled version of a similar technology, able to deliver wireless connections to a whole geographic area.
+If you’ve read anything about MIMO — a technology that lets advanced wireless routers communicate with several devices at once — it’s helpful to think of 5G as a massively up-scaled version of a similar technology, able to deliver wireless connections to a whole geographic area.

 You can learn much more about 5G applications with our guide here, but for now let’s talk about the main benefits of switching to this new wireless standard.

 Reduced connectivity costs: Fixed line installation for high-speed internet is a big pain.
 In many urban areas, fixed-line infrastructure is so expensive to install and maintain that it’s not even worth it.
 Rural areas face similar problems due to such large installation spaces.
 5G solves these problems by greatly decreasing the physical infrastructure needed to provide reliable internet.
 This should make reliable internet services available for many areas that previously had no access to it.

 Faster speeds: Experiments with 5G wireless have yielded very high speeds, even up to 1,000Mbps.